'pirates of the Collection'

 Bennett Graham was eventually caught and executed along with his officers while the remainder of his crew were transported to a penal colony in Tasmania.
 Mary Welch was a member of Graham's crew who, when she was released from prison, professed to have a treasure map and a witness to tons of gold buried on Cocos that was plundered from Spanish ships.

-Reference books about William Dampier in our catalogue, include:
+Reference books about William Dampier in our Collection, include:

-[Just type William Dampier in the search box
+[Just type William Dampier into the search box

 Lives and voyages of Drake, Cavendish, and Dampier : including an introductory view of the earlier discoveries in the South Sea; and the history of the buccaneers by Christian Isobel Johnstone, 1781-1857.